4d/docs/website/translated_docs/de/Project/documentation.md

 ### Editing documentation file

-You can create and/or edit a markdown documentation file from the Explorer window for the selected element.
+You can create and/or edit a Markdown documentation file from the Explorer window for the selected element.

 If there is no documentation file for the selected element, you can: